 ModelBuilder is an application you use to create, edit, and manage models.
 Models are workflows that string together sequences of geoprocessing tools, feeding the output of one tool into another tool as input.
 ModelBuilder can be thought of as a visual programming language for building workflows.
-Models and ModelBuilder allow you to author geoprocessing tasks.
+Models and ModelBuilder are an easy way to author geoprocessing tasks.

 If you have an existing model with parameters that you can run successfully in ArcGIS Desktop, you can share it in a service without modification.
 The remainder of this topic addresses some of the finer points of authoring tasks with ModelBuilder.

-Create services by right-clicking a result in the Results window.
-To create a result, run a model as a tool, either by opening its dialog box from the Catalog or the ArcToolbox window, or by running the tool in the Python window.
+Services are created by right-clicking a result in the Results window.
+In order to create a result, a model must be run as a tool, either by opening its dialog box from the Catalog or ArcToolbox window, or running it in the Python window.

 A result is not created when you run a model within ModelBuilder.

-In the vast majority of cases, your model must have parameters.
+In the vast majority of cases, your model will need to have parameters.
 You can see an example of a model tool with parameters in A quick tour of authoring and sharing geoprocessing services.
 You can learn more about creating model tools in the topic A quick tour of creating tools with ModelBuilder.

 Intermediate data is data created by the model but is not an output of the model.
 Intermediate data created by a task is automatically deleted by ArcGIS Server.

-When using ModelBuilder in ArcGIS Desktop, you have to explicitly set model variables as intermediate data for the intermediate data to be deleted after the model is run.
-This is not the case with server tasks: any data created by the model that is not an output parameter is deleted.
+When using ModelBuilder in ArcGIS Desktop, you have to explicitly set model variables as intermediate data in order for the intermediate data to be deleted after the model is run.
+This is not the case with server tasks: any data created by the model that is not an output parameter will be deleted.
 You do not have to explicitly set model variables as intermediate as you do when running model tools in ArcGIS Desktop.

-To improve performance, you can write intermediate and output data to the in_memory workspace.
+One technique you can use to increase performance is to write intermediate and output data to the in_memory workspace.

-Do not use the in_memory workspace if you plan to configure your service to have output data drawn by a map service.
+Do not write output datasets to in_memory if you plan on configuring your service so that your output data is drawn by a map service.

-If you are unfamiliar with ModelBuilder, the table below lists topics that will help you get started.
+If you are unfamiliar with ModelBuilder, the table below lists a few topics that will help you get started writing models.

 Basic concepts of creating your own geoprocessing tools.